karuvally/karuvally.github.io/me/index.md

 Lots and lots of Linux with Windows thrown in occasionaly

 # Who designed this blog
-The blog was designed by a person called [Micah Cowell]:
-(http://blog.micahcowell.com) who was nice enough to publish the template under MIT license...
+The blog was designed by a person called [Micah Cowell](http://blog.micahcowell.com) who was nice enough to publish the template under MIT license...